 In a mild panic, the figure accidentally kicks a small case while looking for anything of value.
 Suddenly still, peering quickly through the dark, the shadow holds in a few breaths.
 Hoping not to have alerted any sleeping passengers.
 Not wanting to leave completely empty-handed, the dark figure grabs a small hunk of metal that fell out of the case.
 It’s time to go.
 The loud thoughts, again, getting louder…

 “The steam engine has too much speed.”

-Midnight steps through a narrow opening out of the car.
+The mysterious figure steps through a narrow opening out of the car.
 The only thing left to do is jump.
 The steam engine is going faster now than the other times.
 The time to jump is now or never.
-Midnight leaps!
+The figure leaps!
 Crashing hard and rolling into an ankle-deep mud puddle.
-Midnight’s cloak is completely covered.
-Midnight stops, looks back with a glance over the shoulder at the rolling steam engine, then to the aged and dirty hunk of junk cupped in both hands.
-Wasting only a few seconds before quickly disappearing from the tracks to the safety of wooded darkness.
+Cloak completely covered in mud, the shadow looks back with a glance over the shoulder at the rolling steam engine and pauses.
+Then looks to the aged and dirty hunk of junk cupped in both hands.
+Wasting only a few seconds before quickly scattering from the tracks to the safety of the thick wooded darkness.

 – – –